 Despite the overwhelming evidence that rational, conscious cognitive processes are a small influence on human decision making, most financial planners naturally focus most of their messages on that narrow slice of our client’s thinking.

-We provide statistics, feature lists, analysis, reports and so on while ignoring the vast emotional unconscious activity which controls 95% of our client’s decision-making.
+We provide statistics, feature lists, analysis, reports and so on while ignoring the vast emotional subconscious activity which controls 95% of our client’s decision-making.

 It’s not bad to include factual details, as they will help the client’s left-brain justify the decision.
 Just don’t expect them to help hire you for your services, feel engaged or help them trust you.

-Here are 3 Steps To Appeal to Your Client’s Unconscious Brain.
+Here are 3 Steps To Appeal to Your Client’s Subconscious Brain

 Step 1: Understand the Differences between Left and Right Brain

-The classic mistake we make in appealing to our client’s unconscious mind is trying to evoke right-brain responses (action, risk, decision) by using left-brain stimuli (numbers, facts, history).
+The classic mistake we make in appealing to our client’s subconscious mind is trying to evoke right-brain responses (action, risk, decision) by using left-brain stimuli (numbers, facts, history).

 This is equal to asking individuals to look into their future by using a microscope – they can’t see past their noses.
 To look into the future, requires a telescope.